If the Jurassic Coast’s globally-significant geology is what drew you to Dorset, Kimmeridge Bay is the place to visit.

 Clavell Tower is situated on an extremely high cliff with a sheer drop to the sea.
 It can be windy up here.

-Children should be closely supervised and dogs on a short lead and under control and kept away from the cliff edge.
+Children should be closely supervised and dogs on a short lead, under control and kept away from the cliff edge.

 General safety advice at Kimmeridge Bay